l1x/websites/dev/content/posts/2020-12-13-diving-into-firecracker-with-alpine.md

 ### Installing Alpine on RPI 4

 This is the most complicated part of the setup because RPI has a special boot procedure that uses a FAT partition and the GPU.
 When installing Alpine first you need to create a FAT partition on the beginning of the SD card with MBR.
 I am using MacOS this time.
-I am pretty sure it is easy to translate this to Linux (not sure about Windows.)
+I am pretty sure it is easy to translate this to Linux (not sure about Windows).

 #### Creating the partition